 Utah Clean Energy is excited to announce the expansion of our community energy engagement work in partnership with the Salt Lake City Department of Sustainability!
 Beginning in fall 2018, the “Empower SLC” program has started to bring additional energy-saving opportunities to more residents of the 84104 and 84116 zip codes.

-Call for Energy Ambassadors!
-Utah Clean Energy is seeking Energy Ambassadors who are committed to engaging communities in energy-saving actions.
-Energy Ambassadors will educate residents in the target zip codes (with a special emphasis on reaching communities of color) about how energy efficiency can improve our health, support clean air, and protect the climate, and also inspire residents to take action to cut energy waste at home!
-More information.
+Energy Ambassadors!
+Utah Clean Energy is currently developing plans with community partners to serve as Energy Ambassadors.
+Energy Ambassadors will engage community members in energy-saving actions and educate residents in the target zip codes (with a special emphasis on reaching communities of color and low-income residents) about how energy efficiency can improve our health, support clean air, and protect the climate.
+Energy Ambassador partners will be announced in early 2019.

 Ongoing “Light Swaps” for Area Residents and Residents in Need.
 Through Empower SLC, we’re partnering with Crossroads Urban Center, Sorenson Unity Center, and Utah Community Action's HEAT program to host ongoing “Light Swaps” for the residents

 - Crossroads Westside Food Pantry: residents may bring up to 15 inefficient light bulbs to exchange during the pantry’s open hours: Monday, Tuesday, Thursday 9:00 AM – 5:00 PM.

 - Sorenson Unity Center (1383 S 900 W, SLC, 84104): area residents may bring in up to 15 inefficient light bulbs to exchange at the front desk during open facility hours: Monday – Thursday 9:00 AM- 9:00 PM; Friday 9:00 AM – 8:00 PM; Saturday 9:00 AM – 5:00 PM.